 Helping Seniors with Dementia and Alzheimer’s During the Holidays

-Below are some things to keep in mind when you’re spending time with a memory care senior, as well as some ideas to include them in your holiday festivities.
+In this blog, we will share a few tips to keep in mind when you’re spending time with a memory care senior this holiday season.
+We’ll also offer a few ideas to include your loved one in your holiday festivities.

 Caring for seniors with memory problems during the holidays